 Additionally, there are International Career Tools available to identify if the organization has petitioned for H1B visa’s in the past.
 If they have previously petitioned, this could indicate that they will be more likely to petition in the future.

-A. Because this employer is using this internship as a recruiting tool for permanent hires, they are unwilling to consider candidates who are not eligible to work on a permanent basis.
+Because this employer is using this internship as a recruiting tool for permanent hires, they are unwilling to consider candidates who are not eligible to work on a permanent basis.
 Even though you are eligible to work in the U.S. for 12 months of practical training, employers are not obligated to open their internship opportunities to international students.

-A. You may want to consider including this information on your résumé because many firms are unwilling to sponsor international students for work authorization (H-1B or green card).
+You may want to consider including this information on your résumé because many firms are unwilling to sponsor international students for work authorization (H-1B or green card).
 You can include a statement, perhaps at the bottom where “references provided upon request” is often placed.
 Include a statement such as “Permanent Resident of the U.S.” or “Permanent Resident – Eligible to Work in the U.S.” Any student who has an “international-sounding” name (or résumé with international education and work experience) but who is eligible to work in the U.S. on a permanent basis should consider including this type of statement.
 You can include “Citizen of the United States” or “Permanent Resident” (whichever is appropriate) if you are concerned that the employer may wonder whether you are eligible to work in the U.S. for other than practical training.

-A. For any off-campus work or internship, you must receive special employment authorization.
+For any off-campus work or internship, you must receive special employment authorization.
 Curricular Practical Training (CPT) is the appropriate authorization for credit-bearing internships.
 In order to qualify for CPT, you must meet the conditions in the International Student and Scholar Services CPT handout.
 Also, review your curriculum first to determine if you are eligible to do an internship as not all of the specific programs within the school involve an internship.
 If you want to work off-campus for pay and not for credit, then you must apply for Optional Practical Training (OPT).
 This option is for students close to or after graduation.
 There is an application fee and the processing time is four to twelve weeks.
 (It can take up to 16 weeks but one can apply for a temporary EAD card if the INS takes longer than 90 days.)The benefits of using CPT rather than OPT are that the processing time is much faster and there is no cost to process the paperwork.
 In addition, you do not use up any of your 12-months of OPT.
 NOTE: Full-time students can work on campus for up to 20 hours per week while school is in session (or 40 hours per week during school breaks and vacations) for pay or for credit without any special authorization from International Student and Scholar Services or the U.S. Citizenship and Immigration Services (USCIS) (formerly INS).
-Remember, talk to an advisor of the Credit Bearing Internship Program to make sure you are following the guidelines appropriately.
+Remember, talk to an advisor of the Internships and Experiential Learning Office to make sure you are following the guidelines appropriately.

-A. If you are on an F1 visa and you are studying in one of the School of Management MS programs that does not have an internship or practicum as part of your curriculum, then you will not be able to intern as your CPT will not be approved by the International Student & Scholar Services (ISSS).
+If you are on an F1 visa and you are studying in one of the School of Management MS programs that does not have an internship or practicum as part of your curriculum, then you will not be able to intern as your CPT will not be approved by the International Student & Scholar Services (ISSS).
 In order for ISSS to approve CPT, the off campus project/work must be considered an “integral part of your curriculum” and since there is no internship or practicum built into the curriculum, the school does not approve the credit and ISSS does not approve the CPT.
 The alternative is to use OPT, however, launching OPT can take one to three months time, so you would therefore need to have the flexibility with your off campus project supervisor for this option to work for you.

-A. UB's International Student and Scholar Services Office has OPT and CPT handouts online and at their office.
+UB's International Student and Scholar Services Office has OPT and CPT handouts online and at their office.

 Disclaimer: The information contained in this section hopes to assist the international students in the University at Buffalo School of Management and it does not constitute legal advice.
 We try to provide useful information, but we make no claims, promises or guarantees about the accuracy, completeness or adequacy of the information contained in or linked to this Web site or any associated site.
 As legal advice must be tailored to the specific circumstances of each case, and laws are constantly changing, nothing provided herein should be used as a substitute for the advice of competent counsel.